ga-wdi-lessons/angular-firebase/grumblr.md

 ]
 ```

 Now let's import this JSON into our database.
 We want to import it to a section of our DB dedicated to Grumbles.
-We can do this by adding the word "grumbles" to the end of our DB's root URL.
+We can do this by adding the word"grumbles" to **the end of our DB's root URL**.
 It would look something like this...

 ```
 https://console.firebase.google.com/project/grumblr-47bcc/database/data/grumbles